lsdopen/ahoy/docs/add-cluster.md

 Each cluster you'd like to manage with Ahoy needs to be added under Clusters.

-Add a new cluster and enter the type, name, master url, host and authentication details.
+Add a new cluster and enter the name, master url and host.

 Your `kubectl` context needs to be setup for the current cluster you're adding.